 Once upon a time, rankings were all that mattered.
 We’ve come a long way since then.
 Today, the people who are good at SEO are good at reaching, attracting and converting their target audience.
 As SEOs we got wise to ranking algorithms and search engines got wise to us messing with their algorithms.
 It’s been a mutually beneficial frennemy type relationship.
 We all evolved in a positive manner because of this.

 Our bottom line switched from bringing traffic to ensuring that qualified traffic arrived and turned into satisfied visitors.
-It’s what we would call the UX/SEO sweet spot because search engines, especially Google, made it clear in their Webmaster Guidelines that users should be the center of attention:
+It’s what we would call the UX/SEO sweet spot because search engines, especially Google, made it clear in their Google User Experience Guidelines that users should be the center of attention: